Hipisson History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
-It is derived from the baptismal name Isabel.
+Hipisson is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
+It is derived from the baptismal name 'Isabel' as in 'the son of Isabel.'

 Early Origins of the Hipisson family